ArcBlock/abtnode-docs/src/developer/blocklet-spec/index.md

 ![blocklet lifecycle](./images/blocklet-lifecycle.png)

 In Blocklet Server, the complete life cycle of a blocklet includes four stages: installation (or deployment), start, stop, and uninstall.
-Blocklets can be installed in two ways: one is to download and install it from the marketplace, and the other is to deploy and install it directly with Blocklet Server CLI.
+Blocklets can be installed in two ways: one is to download and install it from the Store, and the other is to deploy and install it directly with Blocklet Server CLI.
 The CLI is mainly for development and testing.
 Therefore, in the first phase of the life cycle, there are two installation and deployment situations.

 ## Hooks